Iain-Backeberg/ib-ai-tech/README.md

 This repository, code and its contents are the intellectual property of Iain Backeberg, the owner and operator of **IBAI | Delivering AI Solutions from a Human Perspective**.

-Unauthorized reproduction, distribution, modification, or use of the contents herein, in whole or in part, is strictly prohibited under any cicumstances.
+Unauthorized reproduction, distribution, modification, or use of the contents herein, in whole or in part, is strictly prohibited under any circumstances.

 ## Contact